the94air/empathy-docs/pages/_posts/docs/1.0/vue-setup.md

 ---

 # Vue setup
-1. You will need to add vue root mount element to your html markup:
+1. Next, you will need to add Vue root mount element to your HTML markup:
 ```html
 <!DOCTYPE html>
 <html lang="en">